Khalid Mahmood Mithu: Background and career

 Mithu was born in Dhaka in 1960.
 His mother, Begum Momtaz Hossain Mithu, was a scriptwriter.
 He was the nephew of the film director Alamgir Kabir.

 Mithu completed his Master of Fine Arts (MFA) degree from Faculty of Fine Arts, University of Dhaka in 1986.
 He directed his play, Dhusor Album, in 1993.
 In 2010, he directed the film, Gohine Shobdo, which earned him the national film award.
 His second film, Jonakir Alo, was selected as the Bangladeshi entry for the Academy Award for Best Foreign Language Film in 2014, but was not nominated.

 Mithu was also a painter and by 2004, his work had been featured in 11 solo exhibitions.

 Personal life

 Mithu was married to painter Kanak Chanpa Chakma and together they had one son, Arjo Srestha and one daughter, Shiropa Purna.

-Mithu died when a road side tree fell on top of the rickshaw he was travelling on on March 7, 2016, in Dhanmondi Thana, Dhaka.
+Mithu died when a road side tree fell on top of the rickshaw he was travelling in on March 7, 2016, in Dhanmondi Thana, Dhaka.